openeemeter/caltrack/docs/data-prep/v1.0/README.md

     1. The *CalTrack (AHUP) from 1_1_14__6_30_15_v2_FINAL_090816.csv* file has a column called *Application: Application No.* instead of simply *Application No.* like the other two files - the column should be treated the same when combining the files.

-2. Estimate project dates using the combined file - each project should have a *Work Start Date* and a *Work Finish Date*.
+2. Estimate project dates using the combined file - each project should have a *Work Start Date* and a *Work End Date*.
     1. For each row, check if the *Notice to Proceed Issued* column is blank.

         1. If it is, this is a project from one of the AHU files.
-Set the *Work Start Date* to the *Initial Approval Date* and the *Work Finish Date* to the *Initial Submission Date*.
+Set the *Work Start Date* to the *Initial Approval Date* and the *Work End Date* to the *Initial Submission Date*.
         2. If it is not, this is a project from the AHUP file.
 Set the *Work Start Date* to the *Notice to Proceed Issued*.

-            1. If the *Full Application Returned* field is blank, set the *Work Finish Date* to *Full Application Submitted*.
+            1. If the *Full Application Returned* field is blank, set the *Work End Date* to *Full Application Submitted*.
-            2. Otherwise set *Work Finish Date* to *Full Application Started*.
+            2. Otherwise set *Work End Date* to *Full Application Started*.

-    2. If after completing step 2a above your *Work Finish Date* is still blank and your *Work Start Date* is not, set the *Work Finish Date* to 60 days after the *Work Start Date*.
+    2. If after completing step 2a above your *Work End Date* is still blank and your *Work Start Date* is not, set the *Work End Date* to 60 days after the *Work Start Date*.

 3. Using the *sa_id* to *char_prem_id* maps you saved from **Cross Reference File Preparation**, add a *char_prem_id* column to your combined project file.